Stop, or My Dog Will Shoot!: Cultural references

+Release

+The episode was originally scheduled to air on April 29, 2007.
+However, the episode was rescheduled for May 13, 2007.

 Reception

+Viewing figures

+The episode earned a 2.3 rating and was watched by 6.54 million viewers, which was the 55th most watch show that week.

+Critical response

 Robert Canning of IGN describes the episode as "average", and was only a buildup to next week's 400th episode.
 Canning says the episode had bright bits, including Stephen Hawking's appearance.

 Adam Finley of TV Squad states the episode "fell flat halfway through the middle act, and all of the third".

+On Four Finger Discount, Guy Davis and Brendan Dando thought the episode did not have "a lot happening" and thought the opening segment was boring.

+Awards and nominations

-This episode was nominated for a WGA Award in 2007, but lost to "Kill Gil, Volumes I & II", another episode this season.
+This episode was nominated for the Writers Guild of America Award for Television: Animation at the 60th Writers Guild of America Awards, but lost to "Kill Gil, Volumes I & II", another episode from this season.